 By August 2 1758, the regiment was part of the reserve of the main Austrian army under the command of Daun near Jaromirs.
 Daun was following up the Prussian army retiring through Bohemia after the failure of the Prussian invasion of Moravia.
 Some sources (Wrede and the Albertina Handschrift) mention that the regiment took part in the Battle of Hochkirch on October 14.
 This is fairly possible even though it is not specifically mentioned in the order of battle.
 We can reasonably assume that it was part of the Prince of Baden-Durlach's Reserve.

 In 1759, the regiment was assigned to Loudon's corps which joined the Russians and, on August 12, took part in the Battle of Kunersdorf where it was deployed in the reserve of the right wing as part of Loudon's cavalry brigade.

-On June 23 1760, the regiment took part in the Battle of Landeshut.
+On June 23 1760, the regiment, led by Colonel Karl von Hocke, took part in the Battle of Landeshut where it captured two standards and the silver drums of the Prussian Alt-Platen Dragoons.
 On August 15, it fought in the Battle of Liegnitz where its colonel, Carl von Hocke, distinguished himself (he would later receive the Maria-Theresia-Order for his conduct during the battle).